Ian729/NewsArchive/README.md

 * Boris and Svetlaya were raised together as orphaned cubs, and then reintroduced to the wild separately.
 But Boris went on a trek that surprised the researchers who were monitoring him.
 * The government accused the Islamic State of being behind the attack, which struck at the heart of the Taliban’s power structure after years of essentially unchallenged dominance.
 * Senior Treasury officials are holding a final round of talks with a new round of economic volatility on the horizon.
-* “Her Story” touches on sensitive topics in China, like censorship and gender inequality.
-But its humorous, nonconfrontational approach may have helped it pass censors.
-* President Yoon Suk Yeol shows no sign of stepping down, as investigators raided his office and more members of his own party turned against him.

 ![Asian](./asian.png)